 It’s easiest to think of naming in terms of “genres of names.”
 This has both creative and functional benefits.
 Creatively filtering naming by genre provides a broad framework of approaches that will free your creative mind.
 Functionally, you need to be aware of which genres are easiest to attain legal trademarks.

-- Evocative – Evocative names elicit an impression of what the business does, without being literal and descriptive.
+Evocative names elicit an impression of what the business does, without being literal and descriptive.
 Evocative names are short and meaningful and call up a good feeling.
-Nest, Waze and Twitter are evocative names.
+Nest, Waze, and Twitter are evocative names.

-- Metaphorical – Here we center on the question, “What does your business or product do?”
+Here we center on the question, “What does your business or product do?”
 We’ll take each of the words and phrases we come up with and parallel them with other things in life that do these things.
-Examples include The Ladders for executive job search, Amazon for it’s sheer size and power or Jaguar for its speed and predatory elegance.
+Examples include The Ladders for executive job search, Amazon for its sheer size and power, or Jaguar for its speed and predatory elegance.
 The benefit associated with metaphorical names is that by their very nature, the marketing concept is built right in.

 5. What Should I Avoid?